 Sprotbrough fire: Five crews attended the incident which is now under investigation

-Five crews were called out to deal with an incident in Sprotbrough yesterday (Saturday October 12) aftenoon.
+Sprotbrough fire pictures: Five crews attended the incident which is now under investigation

 At the height of the fire there were five fire engines and one aerial ladder platform on scene.